 Our members are provided with the most up to date information, so please join us if you support the campaign and wish to be updated regularly.

-Here is a collection of some of the pblicly shared news stories.
+Here is a collection of some of the publicly shared news stories.

 The cold snap of wintry weather proved off-putting for many for the latest public presentation on the campaign for the reinstatement of the former Midland Railways mainline through the Peaks & Dales of Derbyshire, at the excellent venue of the Uniting Church in Whaley Bridge last Thursday evening.